 - From time to time, tree stock has been overestimated which can result in excess stock.
 In this event, trees will be offered to watershed municipalities for their planting requirements. - On the second Friday in May every year, the GRCA holds an end-of-season tree sale.
 All watershed residents are welcome to purchase trees at this tree sale on a first-come first-served basis.
-Trees sold at the sale are left over from the planting season, due to cancelled orders or stock overruns and are.
-Trees sold at the end-of season sale are typically sold at a discount with the hope that trees are planted instead of being composted.
-The quantity of the discount is determined by staff reviewing the tree species, tree quality, and the quantity of trees remaining but it typically ranges from 15%-30% off of the approved tree price. - The GRCA will complete tree planting projects with donated funds received through the GRCF. - The GRCA may donate trees following the Donations and Discounts Policyas authorized by the Chief Administrative Officer.
+Trees sold at the sale are left over from the planting season, due to cancelled orders or stock overruns and are typically sold at a discount. - The GRCA may donate trees as authorized by the Chief Administrative Officer.

-Fees are reviewed annually in the late summer or early fall by Forestry Operations staff.
+• Fees are reviewed annually in the late summer or early fall by Forestry Operations staff.

-• Following approval of fees, the new fees are updated on the GRCA's website and the online purchasing system.
+Following approval of fees, the new fees are updated on the GRCA's website and the online purchasing system.

-•5.
-PropertyConservation Lands
+5. Conservation Lands